gaelrenoux/gaston/README.md

         - `mandatory`: An array of topic names for which this person is mandatory: it must be present on those topics.
 Default is empty.
         - `forbidden`: An array of topic names for which this person is forbidden: it cannot be scheduled on those topics.
 Default is empty.
         - `incompatible`: An array of person names this person wish not to share a topic with.
 Default is empty.
         - `wishes`: A mapping of topic names to scores.
 The higher the score, the more that persons wishes to be on that topic.
+The scores will be rebalanced so that everyone has a 1000 points total (including person wishes, next line).
-The scores will be rebalanced so that everyone has a 1000 points total.
+        - `personWishes`: A mapping of person names to scores.
+The higher the score, the more that persons wishes to be on a topic with the target person.
+The scores will be rebalanced so that everyone has a 1000 points total (including topic wishes, previous line).
     - `constraints`: Global constraints on the schedule.
         - `simultaneous`: An array of simultaneity constraints.
             - `topics`: An array of topics.
 Those topics must all be scheduled on the same slot, or not at all.